Polar Tours Logo 1200px full color svg

 Nordvestfjord

 In the coming days, a host of choices are available to us, and depending on ice and weather conditions, the east coast of Greenland is ours to explore.
-The experienced Expedition Team will design the itinerary on a day-to-day basis.
-This allows us to make use of the prevailing weather and ice conditions to encounter wildlife.
-The expedition generally attempts up to two landings or Zodiac excursions per day, including cruising along spectacular ice cliffs and following whales feeding near the surface.
+Our experienced Expedition Team, who have made countless journeys to this area, will use their expertise to tailor our itinerary on a day-to-day basis.
+This allows us to make best use of the prevailing weather, ice conditions and encounters with wildlife.
+We generally attempt up to two landings or Zodiac excursions per day, including cruising along spectacular ice cliffs, following whales feeding near the surface.

 Greenland